jerov4ds/module-exercise/README.md

+# How to run app
+This app is containerized with docker.
+All you have to do is Clone the APP
+RUN `docker compose up --build`
+You are good to go

 # Module Exercise

 This is a module-aware Laravel app stub (contained in [./src](./src)), with a `Demo` module that adds a `GET /demo` endpoint.
 The Laravel app is a proof-of-concept host that is capable of loading modules (on startup) that extend its functionality, without direct references from the host.